 doip_client implements a strict DOIP v2.0 client that mirrors the server framing (binary envelope, metadata/component/workflow blocks) and supports TLS.

-hello(): Health check and capability discovery.list_ops(): Fetch theavailableOperationsmap.retrieve(object_id, component=None): Return metadata blocks or a specific component.invoke(object_id, workflow, params=None): Trigger a workflow; receives workflow metadata and derived components.
+hello(): Health check and capability discovery.list_ops(): Fetch theavailableOperationsmap.retrieve(object_id, component=None): Return metadata blocks or a specific component.update_component(object_id, component_id, content, media_type=...): Update one component on an existing object and trigger a lakeFS commit.invoke(object_id, workflow, params=None): Trigger a workflow; receives workflow metadata and derived components.

 from doip_client import StrictDOIPClient